 “Tread softly because you tread on my dreams.”
 W.B.
 Yeats I stopped dreaming after that.
 Switched careers and moved to LA a year later.
 Focused on working my way up in TV, first as a lowly production assistant, and last as part of the editing team on the final season of Better Call Saul.
 Loved rapidly learning and rising within the industry.
 Fast-forward to March 2020, when I joined the brand new Obsidian forums in Discord.
 The pandemic just hit, so everyone was connecting online in new ways.
 Those were the best days in Discord for me.
 We were all geeking out on each new Obsidian update, and back then, the updates were blazingly fast.
 Like, you’ve never seen anything iterate like Obsidian did in 2020.
 Each update had us excitedly exploring the ramifications with each other.
 Then in May 2020, I did the thing I hadn’t done in years: vulnerably share something to strangers.
 It was the very first version of the Ideaverse starter kit.
 But this time, no one said I should seek mental help.
 Instead, the response was one of intrigue and curiosity.
 My community peers seemed to like it and had a lot of questions, so in between editing a TV pilot, I was answering questions in the forum and improving my starter kit.
 I say this with 100% certainty: Without those Obsidian community members in 2020 (like Dan Lardi, Mediapathic, Jonathan Splitlog, Rishi, and many more), Linking Your Thinking would simply not exist.
 They weren’t trying to be kind.
 They just were.
 And it nourished my bruised psyche back to health.
 I want to create that space for you.
 I want to give that feeling to you.
 Your writing is welcome.
 Your voice has dignity.
 Your words have meaning.
 We need you.
 Now, more than ever in this world of regurgitated writings, gross AI text, and false personas; we need you to be able to communicate as the Truest You—the Youest You—as you can possibly be.
 Because what you see here is the Me’est Me.
 I want to help you unlock whatever it is that is getting in your way, whether it’s some psychological barrier or some practical problem or some combination of both.
 I want to invite you to an event so rare it has never been seen before.

-Livewriting 101: Write your own originally written work of 101 words It's a free one-time event on Tuesday, April 23rd at 9am Pacific (60 min).
-If you register, you will learn:
+Livewriting 101: Write your own originally written work of 101 words It's a free one-time event on Friday, July 18th at 9am Pacific (60 min).
+If you register, you will:

 We have 2.5 goals for offering this experience: